viperproject/prusti-dev/doc/dev-guide/src/encoding/mangling.md

 # Name mangling

 To ensure there are no duplicate names in the generated Viper code, name mangling is employed.
+Name mangling can be disabled with the [`DISABLE_NAME_MANGLING`](../config/flags.md#disable_name_mangling) flag, although this may result in errors due to name collisions.

 For example, to encode the type [std::ops::Range](https://doc.rust-lang.org/std/ops/struct.Range.html), rather than generating the predicate:

 ```viper
 predicate Range(self) {